Skip to content

 The amount of internet data required to work from home depends on your job-specific needs and usage patterns.
 You will require an unlimited data plan if you have multiple users and data-intensive tasks using the internet simultaneously.

-Yes, a 1-gigabit internet connection provides high speed and sufficient bandwidth to facilitate working from home.
+Yes, a 1-Gigabit internet connection provides high speed and sufficient bandwidth to facilitate working from home.
 It comfortably handles data-heavy tasks like video conferencing and large file sharing and supports multiple users using the internet simultaneously without affecting performance.

 If you work from home as a W2 employee, your internet cannot be deducted.
 But you may be able to get a reimbursement from your employer.